dreilly1982/lockscreen/README.md

 -------

 Use XCode or the following command from the same lockscreen subdirectory:
+'''sh
-'''clang -framework Foundation main.m -o lockscreen'''
+clang -framework Foundation main.m -o lockscreen
+'''

 Setup Automator